 The USTA publishes a wide array of material designed to promote the game of tennis.
 As part of the USTA School Tennis program, your school may request support materials and seek advice from other physical educators in the program.

 Sample program formats, coaches training, and grant monies available

-For more information about USTA Northern School Tennis programs in Minnesota or Wisconsin, please contact Tony Stingley, Director of Training and Outreach, at email@example.com or (952) 358-3289.
+For more information about USTA Northern School Tennis programs for your school, please contact Tony Stingley, Director of Training and Development and School Tennis Coordinator at email@example.com or (952) 358-3289.